Is it possible that using certain supplements can help improve the function of your thyroid?

 It is my belief that this method of supplementation is often superior to the ‘therapeutic dosage’ method because it tends to mimic what we find in nature.

 When you eat an apple you are getting a certain amount of Vitamin C in each serving.

-We can actually calculate that amount of Vitamin C and prepare a supplement which holds that amount.
+We can actually calculate that amount of Vitamin C and prepare a supplement that holds that amount.

 No, not by a long shot.

-Because in addition to the Vitamin C, you are also getting other vitamins, phytochemicals, pectin, fiber, etc.
+Because in addition to vitamin C, you are also getting other vitamins, phytochemicals, pectin, fiber, etc.